diucpc/CPCw/README.md

 ## How to Join

 To join this course, you must complete registration via [this form](https://forms.gle/HVRdBX797WA2RtRd8).
 You will get a mail before class starts.
-Our Session 1.0 will start on May 28, 2020 13:00.
+Our Session 1.0 will start on June 08, 2020 10:00.

 ## Overview